lexra/userboard-ulcb/meta-userboard-ulcb/docs/m3n.md

 ##### Video Signal Processor (VSPD)

-- VSPD has the following features.
-  - 1 set of VSPD is integrated
-  - Supports 4K (3840 pixels × 2160 lines) resolution
+VSPD has the following features.
+1 set of VSPD is integrated.
+Supports 4K (3840 pixels × 2160 lines) resolution

 - Supports Various Data Formats and Conversion
   - Supports YCbCr444/422/420, RGB, αRGB, αplane
   - Color space conversion and changes to the number of colors by dithering